 The historical model for the evangelism and discipleship-themed ministry is James Brainerd Taylor (1801-1829).
 The once popular but since forgotten Princeton University and Yale Seminary-trained Taylor defined an uncommon Christian as an "eminently holy, self-denying, cross-bearing, Bible, everyday" Christian.

-Kyle's two books (University Press of America, 2007, 2008) on the Second Great Awakening evangelist, distant cousin of famed First Great Awakening missionary David Brainerd (1718-1747) and primary founder of the Princeton Evangelical Fellowship (est. 1825, renamed to PEF in 1931) received over 40 recommendations from various professors, church historians, pastors, evangelists, authors, and university campus ministers and students from around the globe.
+Kyle's two books (University Press of America, 2007, 2008) on the Second Great Awakening evangelist, distant cousin of famed First Great Awakening missionary David Brainerd (1718-1747) and primary founder of the Princeton Christian Fellowship campus ministry (est. 1825, renamed Princeton Evangelical Fellowship in 1931, renamed PCF in 2017) received over 40 recommendations from various professors, church historians, pastors, evangelists, authors, and university campus ministers and students from around the globe.
 The books are part of a hoped-for series of 6-10 books on uncommon Christianity.For a C.V. (resume), contact UCM.